CSCfi/rems/docs/architecture/003-namespaced-keywords.md

 There are various ways of using namespaced keywords in clojure:
 - fully qualified: `:name.space/key`
+  - note that `name.space` can either be an actual namespace that contains code,
+  - ... or a namespace that's used _just_ in keyword names
 - private: `::key` means `:name.space/key` when in ns `name.space`
 - with an alias: `(require '[name.space :as space]) ... ::space/key`